BiyBah/try_github/README.md

 # try_github
-Hi! this is my first attempt to create a new whole repository and explore the functionalities of Github!
+Hi! this is my attempt to create a new whole repository and explore the functionalities of Github!